-Kitt Peak Wildlife Crossings
+Kitt Peak wildlife crossings

 The Kitt Peak Wildlife Linkage lies between milepost 130-138 on State Route 86 (SR 86) on the Tohono O’odham Nation in southwest Arizona.
 This linkage ranks as one of the 28 “highest priority” linkages of the 152 main wildlife linkages in Arizona due to its habitat value for mule deer, mountain lion, bighorn sheep, Sonoran desert tortoise, and other wildlife species.
 It serves as a landscape-scale corridor between the Baboquivari Mountains to the south and the Camobabi Mountains to the north.